JohannesFKnauf/cucumber-lifecycle-demo/README.md

 # Cucumber lifecycle demo

-This little set of demos shows how you can tap into the lifecycle of JVM cucumber to create the equivalent of a `@BeforeAll`/`@AfterAll`.
+This repo contains the examples for the [blog article about Getting @BeforeAll and @AfterAll behaviour with Cucumber JVM and JUnit](https://metamorphant.de/blog/2020-03-10-beforeall-afterall-cucumber-jvm-junit/).
+It contains a little set of demos showing how you can tap into the lifecycle of JVM cucumber to create the equivalent of a `@BeforeAll`/`@AfterAll`.

 ## How to reproduce